kgoderis/openhab-core/bundles/org.openhab.core.ai/doc/BRAIN_PLAN.md

   - Implement advanced tool calling with A2A integration
   - Add support for custom model configurations

-#### 16.2.7 **Phase 1 Intelligence Enhancement for Local LLMs - ⏳ PENDING**
+#### 16.2.7 **Phase 1 Intelligence Enhancement for Local Tools - ✅ MOSTLY COMPLETED**
-This phase focuses on adding the missing intelligence capabilities to local LLM implementations, transforming them from basic text generators into intelligent reasoning engines capable of autonomous behavior.
+This phase focuses on adding the missing intelligence capabilities to local Tool implementations, transforming them from basic text generators into intelligent reasoning engines capable of autonomous behavior.

 **Key Objectives:**
 - Enable multi-step reasoning and tool calling for local LLMs